calvindajoseph/patternrecognition/README.md

 The dataset can be obtained from:
 > https://www.kaggle.com/c/fake-news-pair-classification-challenge

+There is a bug in Github Desktop for Windows that will not allow you to clone repositories.
+If this happens, try the following:
+1. On the top left corner, click File
+2. Select Options...
+3. Sign out from your account
+4. Sign back in with your username and password
+5. Try to clone the repo again

 The code were written in Spyder 5.
 To install spyder, simply download Anaconda.

 ### Update Anaconda